mlanza/ai-literacy/301/06-craft.md

 Much of what we’ve covered in this course has been about craft, whether or not we used that word.

 When I said you shouldn’t treat a big task as a single leap...
 When I said you needed to stretch it out...
 To make the process visible...
 To let the seams show...

 That was about craft.
 Because what we’re doing here isn’t just trying to get to done.
 We’re designing a way to get there that we can stand behind.
 A way that reflects the standards we want to be known for.

-And that means thinking in terms of structure, not shortcuts.
+And that means thinking about the path.

 ## Craft is Choice